EamonKeane/airflow-GKE-k8sExecutor-helm/Readme.md

 There are a few elements to the chart:

 * This chart only focuses on the kubernetes executor and is tailored to run on GKE, but with some effort could be modified to run on premise or EKS/AKS.
-* A persistent disk is used for dags.
+* An NFS server is used for dags as GCE does not have a ReadWriteMany option yet (Cloud Filestore coming soon will be similar to Amazon Elastic File System and Azure File System.
 You need to populate this separately using e.g. Jenkins.
 * Pre-install hooks add the airflow-RBAC account, dags PV, dags PVC and CloudSQL service.
 If the step fails at this point, you will need to remove everything before running helm again.
 See `tidying-up.sh` for details.
 * Pre-install and pre-upgrade hook to run the alembic migrations
 * Separate, templated airflow.cfg a change of which triggers a redeployment of both the web scheduler and the web server.
 This is due to the name of the configmap being appended with the current seconds (-{{ .Release.Time.Seconds }}) so a new configmap gets deployed each time.
 You may want to delete old configmaps from time to time.